 Please maintain 6-feet of distance from other spectators.

-As previously noted, masks are required for everyone.
+Masks are required for everyone.
 Spectators not wearing masks will be asked to return to their vehicle.

 Bleachers are not available this year.